guttedhaddie/math162a-notes/README.md

 Graphics editing requires Asymptote (http://asymptote.sourceforge.io/)

-The .project & .texlipse files relate only to Eclipse/TeXlipse (http://projects.eclipse.org/projects/science.texlipse), used as a front-end.
+The .project/.texlipse files and .settings folder can be ignored: they relate to Eclipse/TeXlipse (http://projects.eclipse.org/projects/science.texlipse) which is used as a front-end.

 Permissions: do what you want with it!